peterruler/cats-dogs-server/README.md

 - Frontend: `cd frontend && npm install && npm run build` alternatively run `yarn` instead of npm install

 - Backend in current directory run a `npm install` or alternatively run `yarn`
-- do a `mkdir uploads` in the root directory
+- you must do a `mkdir uploads` in the root directory (this is the folder where the uploaded images are stored)

 # list of important files